As workers return to the office, experts see early signs of more driving

 Local officials say they haven’t done a deep analysis, but various data points signal a change.

-Some commercial property managers report office buildings near 35 percent to 50 percent of pre-pandemic occupancies, while their parking garages are at 55 to 70 percent of pre-pandemic levels.
+Some commercial property managers report office buildings near 35 percent to 50 percent of pre-pandemic occupancies, while their parking garages are at 55 to 70 percent.
 Metrobus has hovered around 70 percent of pre-pandemic ridership for months.
 But Metrorail, whose customers generally have more opportunities to telework and drive, has lagged at about 30 percent this month.

 Meanwhile, motorists report significantly more rush-hour traffic in recent weeks, particularly after more offices reopened March 1.
 Morning traffic volumes on some arteries headed into downtown Washington grew, on average, by almost 9 percent between late February and early March, according to the District Department of Transportation.